 Watercolour, more than any 2 D medium is often transported by painting accidents. … Continue readingSerendipity in Art

 Some transport of a different style this week The Wedding Bus!
 After Last week’s bike post, I’m scaling things up.
 Curiously, this picture wouldn’t have happened if I hadn’t spotted last weeks subject matter.
-In October I was wandering around looking for inspiration.
-Leaving the … Continue readingThe London Wedding Bus – Transport Class
+Everybody loves a Wedding and the old red London buses, so … Continue readingThe London Wedding Bus – Transport Class

 It’s that time of year again… Bucks Open Studios!
 Alexandra and I will be joining forces again and opening the doors between 6th-21st June.
 As usual we will have an exhibition as well demonstrations and will be happy to answer any questions about our own … Continue readingBucks Open Studios 2015